Our goals in action

 The Faculty of Arts and Science is a trailblazer in distance education, offering online courses and programs that are distinguished by their exceptional quality.
 These courses offer students the best possible learning experience no matter where they are.

 Professional, executive and continuing education at Queen’s

-Queen’s offers numerous Professional, Executive, and Continuing Education programs through the faculties of Arts and Science, Education, Law, Medicine, and Nursing, as well as the Smith School of Business.
-The School of Graduate Studies also runs numerous master’s and PhD programs.
-Furthermore, the Smith School of Business, the Industrial Relations Centre, and the School of Policy Studies offer executive education, digital learning, and open enrollment courses for professionals at all stages of their career.
+Queen’s offers numerous Professional, Executive, and Continuing Education programs through the faculties of Arts and Science, Education, Law, and Medicine, as well as the School of Nursing.
+The School of Graduate Studies and Postdoctoral Affairs also runs numerous Master’s and Doctoral programs.
+Furthermore, the Smith School of Business, the Industrial Relations Centre, and the School of Policy Studies offer executive education, digital learning, and open enrolment courses for professionals at all stages of their career.